-eLearning Advisor (eLA)
+Online Learning Advisor (OLA)

-Should you have any queries and/or concerns at any time throughout the practicum, please contact the Pre-service Teacher's eLearning Advisor directly.
-The Pre-service Teacher can provide contact details if required.
+Should you have any queries and/or concerns at any time throughout the practicum, please contact the Pre-service Teacher's Online Learning Advisor directly.
+The Pre-service Teacher can provide contact details if required, however the OLA will reach out to you 48 prior to the placement commencement.